 PS: Pompeian vinegars are naturally gluten-free and non-allergenic.
-Safe for little man — hooray!
+Safe for my little man — hooray!

 Tip: No need to be dairy-free and looking for your dressing to be creamy?
-Try adding a couple tablespoons of plain Greek yogurt!
+Try whisking in a couple tablespoons of plain Greek yogurt!

 - 6 ounces fresh raspberries, washed

 - Push berries through a fine mesh strainer into a small bowl, first with fork (to mash) and then with the back of a spoon to push all the fruit through.
 If a few seeds squeeze through it’s no big deal.
 This should yield about 1/2 cup of raspberry puree.

 - Using a fork or a small whisk, whisk in Pompeian Red Wine, olive oil, and salt, pepper and honey if desired.
 Taste and season again as needed.
 Store in fridge until ready to use or for up to one week.
 The oil may harden a bit in the fridge, so plan to leave it out on the counter for about 30 minutes prior to use.
 Or you may gently warm it in the microwave (10 seconds should suffice).

 Amount Per Serving: Calories: 106Total Fat: 9gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 8gCholesterol: 0mgSodium: 50mgCarbohydrates: 6gFiber: 2gSugar: 4gProtein: 0g

 RachelCooks.com sometimes provides nutritional information, but these figures should be considered estimates, as they are not calculated by a registered dietician.
 Please consult a medical professional for any specific nutrition, diet, or allergy advice.